 One thing you’ve frequently asked us for is the ability to add SSL certificates on Personal plans.
 So starting today, customers with a WP Engine Personal plan can purchase an SSL certificate to secure your website visitors’ personal data.

 We do the heavy lifting for you.
 When you purchase an SSL Certificate through the WP Engine User Portal, it is automatically configured and installed.
 This ensures everything is set up and working correctly.

 We make it simple to add an SSL certificate to your site in just a few steps.
-Check out our interactive tutorial, “How Do I Buy An SSL Certificate?” in the User Portal, or follow the instructions for Purchasing An SSL From WP Engine.
+Just follow the instructions for Purchasing An SSL From WP Engine.

 There are two options for adding SSL security to your website:

 - A Standard SSL certificate for one domain is $49 per year

 - A Wildcard SSL certificate covers one domain plus all subdomains for $199 per year